 Towns to the North of Long Beach Island

 There are several wonderful seashore towns to the north of Long Beach Island, including:

 - Ortley Beach

 Generally speaking, the towns to the north of Long Beach Island fared worse than LBI.
-When a hurricane strikes land, areas to the north tend to have more damage due to the way a hurricane pushes the water.
-On the opposite side, areas to the south of the point of impact tend to have less damage.
-Hurricane Sandy made landfall somewhere between Atlantic City and Long Beach Island so it makes sense that areas to the north had more damage.
-Towns like Seaside, who are famous for their boardwalk, saw major damage to the infrastructure that has helped to define the area.
+When a hurricane strikes land, areas to the north tend to have more damage due to the way a storm pushes the water.
+On the opposite side, areas to the south of the point of impact tend to have minor damage.
+Hurricane Sandy made landfall somewhere between Atlantic City and Long Beach Island, making sense that areas to the north had more damage.
+Towns like Seaside, famous for their boardwalk, saw major damage to the infrastructure that has helped define the area.
 The loss of this infrastructure will take more time to repair.

 Towns to the South of Long Beach Island

 There are also some great beach towns to the South of LBI which generally fared better than LBI.
 A few are:

 These areas saw damage equal to or less than Long Beach Island.
 Like LBI, much of their infrastructure remained intact and can be repaired prior to the summer season.
 Again, like on Long Beach Island, these repairs will take time, but as there was no major damage to the points of interest that have helped define the areas, things should return to normal with more speed than the northern towns.